ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 Making plots is an important part of data analysis and presentation.
 Humans are visual creatures, and it is much easier for us to find patterns and features in a plot than it is by looking at a table.

 However, in order for plots to be useful for your future self and for others, they need to be properly formatted.
-In this lab course we will use the following guidelines when making a plot.
+In this lab course we will use the following guidelines for making a plot.

 **Guidelines**